Below is a list of our most frequently asked questions regarding our organization and programs.

 Do you issue continuing education units (CEUs) for the course?

-Why are CEUs only available for the Foundation courses and not for other courses and workshops you offer?
+Why are CEUs only available for the EMC courses and not for other courses and workshops you offer?

 For credits to be awarded, the course must meet the criteria set by the California Board of Nursing.
-The two-day in-person Foundations course is the only course that meets all of these criteria.
+The two-day in-person Essentials of Mindful Caregiving course is the only course that meets all of these criteria.

 Do I need to have any background in meditation to participate?